strupo/usernames/README.md

 # usernames

- Last names were pulled from mongabay (http://names.mongabay.com/data/1000.html) and are the top 1000 in order of most to    least common.
+ lastnames.txt was pulled from mongabay (http://names.mongabay.com/data/1000.html) and are the top 1000 in order of most to    least common.

  firstnames_long.txt was sourced from: http://deron.meranda.us/data/census-derived-all-first.txt
  There are 4275 names in this list.
 FIRSTNAMES_LONG.txt is the same list but in all caps.